markvelous/asdex/README.md

-# Remarkable Atomic DEX
+# Atomic SWap Awesome DEX

-This is a demo to showcase the use of Atomic Swaps to build a DEX.
+This is a demo with a basic UI to showcase the use of Atomic Swaps to build a functioning DEX.

-The project comprises the following:

-- `/contracts/ontology` folder contains Ontology SC and unit tests for it
-- `/contracts/ethereum` folder contains Ethereum SC
-- `/frontend` folder contains simple frontend, that allows interacting with smart contracts mentioned above

-#### Setting up
+### Setting up

+Install _Metamask_ extension and set it to the Ropsten testnet.

 ```
 cd frontend